Auteenome/RiECalmingPlan/RiECalmingPlan/Readme_Changes_2021.txt

 - [Main Page]
 Help Toolbar button removed, About button now enters into the page where help button was going to.

+17/07/2021
+- [Android Internal Testing Version] Version updated to 2 to upload for internal testing
+- [DistressType.cs] Previous fix for Stepper Label text showing [0, 1, 2, 3] and inputting as [1, 2, 3, 4] respectively were not reflected in DistressType mapping.
+The mapping is now updated.

+TODO:
+- On Carousels, Left and Right buttons should be placed so users can click AND swipe to go to previous and next slides in the carousel.